Sudan Gurung: Political career

 His first instance of leadership in a wider context of protest was in early 2025, when he had become the head of a protest held at B. P. Koirala Institute of Health Sciences, where he demanded more transparency in the institution.

 During and in the aftermath of the 2025 Nepalese Gen-Z protests, he assumed a role of a key player and leader of the movement.
 He also participated in negotiations with Ashok Raj Sigdel, which led to finalisation of former Chief Justice Sushila Karki as interim prime minister and dissolution of parliament, paving the way for early elections.

-He has expressed his intention of running in the 2026 Nepalese general election in a political group rather then an independent candidate, justifying such decision as a strategy.
+He has expressed his intention of running in the 2026 Nepalese general election in a political group rather than an independent candidate, justifying such decision as a strategy.
 He also warned that the elections would be obstructed if the needs of Generation Z were not met.